Why I Quit Being a Baha’i

 The Baha’i literature set up a system of governance that died a century ago when a central pillar of it, the arm that could “interpret” old religious works or repeal such laws, died.

-The Baha’i Faith’s Governance is Opaque, Broken, and Sexist.
+The Baha’i Faith’s Governance is Opaque, Broken, and Sexist

 Ah, governance.
 It’s the failure of every social system, ever, from politics to priesthoods.